“The prince demands justice for your crimes! And I am here to claim it in his stead!”

 Then she realizes, with terrible certainty, that he is not ever going to stop drinking.
 He is going to drink past blood, past satiation, past mere physical liquid, to devour the naked soul beneath.
 Like she devoured the bishop’s.
 Here.
 Where none of his allies can see.

 Caroline: Not like this.

 Losing her arm hurts, but far more so for what it means than the actual agony of it—which is is really saying something as raw jagged flesh hangs from the bloody stump.
 No, it’s not the pain that really hurts her, it’s the loss of her grasp on her sword, still buried in the sheriff’s stomach.
 It’s the loss of the one weapon she had that was effective against him, that drew his blood this night.
-It was the loss of any chance of winning.
+It’s the loss of any chance of winning.
 She screams in agony, but it’s as much rage as pain.

 It’s rage against the dying of the light.
 Against the death of hope.